Ares-Developers/Ares-docs/new/buildings/trivialstructuredamage.rst

 Trivial Structure Damage can be enabled or disabled for each house indiviudally.
 By default, :tag:`MultiplayPassive=yes` houses are not affected.

-:tagdef:`[House]Degrades=boolean`
+:tagdef:`[Country]Degrades=boolean`
-  Whether buildings owned by this house degrade in low power situations.
+  Whether buildings owned by this country degrade in low power situations.
   Defaults to :value:`no` for :tag:`MultiplayPassive=yes`, to :value:`yes`
   otherwise.

+:tagdef:`[House]Degrades=boolean`
+  Whether buildings owned by this country degrade in low power situations.
+Only supported in single player missions.
+Defaults to :tag:`[Country]Degrades`.

 .. index:: Structures; Trivial Structure Damage in low power situations